-The word is simply riddled with danger and mystique.
+The world is simply riddled with danger and mystery.
 On the one hand, it can be fun and exhilarating.
 Taking your first climb, starting a new job, or changing careers.
 All have fun and exciting levels of risk.
 On the other hand, it’s also something completely negative.
 A word associated with the potential for loss.

 As an MSP, you’re faced with both sides all the time.
 You’re faced with the risks associated with running your business on both ends of that spectrum.
 As we talk about Identity and Access Management there’s a side to this that is often overlooked.

 I’ll walk you through a scenario that you’re probably familiar with.
 You landed a new client and they use Active Directory.
 You performed a quick infrastructure analysis that revealed a lot of deficiencies within it.
 These deficiencies stemmed from a lack of cleanup, sprawling security groups, OU’s that aren’t maintained, and accounts that haven’t been properly deprovisioned or removed.
 The goal, or at least what was sold, is that you’re going to take care of these issues for the customer.
 But, it’s daunting because it’s tedious and doesn’t seem impactful.